azuryee/TensorClustering/cran-comments.md

-## First submission
+## Resubmission
-This is the first version of the submitted package.
+This is a resubmission.
+In this version I have:

+*Removed the invalid URLs in README.md.

+*Rewritten the description field and added references for methods.

 ## Test environments
 * local OS X install, R 4.0.5